Case examples

 Case

-Tow boat deckhand severely injured his back while lifting heavy wires without adequate help.
-Brought claims and recovered against his employer under the Jones Act and for unseaworthiness.
+Our client, a tow boat deckhand, severely injured his back while lifting heavy wires without adequate help.
+We brought claims and recovered against his employer under the Jones Act and for unseaworthiness.

 Marine Engeenering